Skip to main content

 In the aforementioned 1993 overview, the authors suggest that BPC-157 is an important factor in the “full stress response” launched by the gastrointestinal system when the body is exposed to “noxious stress” that can damage organs and bodily tissues (e.g., injuries, toxins, infections, inflammation, emotional distress, extreme temperatures).
 Your gastrointestinal tract is home to millions of nerve cells, including neurons, and even chemical messengers like neurotransmitters.

 However, it’s crucial to clarify that the research on BPC-157 for use in humans is still in its infancy, with most of the peptide's potential benefits based on the results of animal or cell studies.
-But, despite the lack of large-scale human research, many people still opt to try BPC-157 peptide therapy for a multitude of reasons, and many of those people are convinced enough of the benefits that they want to continue with peptide therapy.
+Yet despite the lack of large-scale human research, pharmaceutical-grade BPC-157 is available to indicated users, and many people do opt to take advantage of its availability.

 What is BPC-157 used for?

-If you type “BPC-157” into a search engine, you may be recommended related search queries like “BPC-157 bodybuilding” or “BPC-157 injection near injury.”
-This indicates that a decent number of people are interested in using the peptide to improve musculoskeletal healing, soft tissue repair, and growth hormone receptor (GHR) expression while reducing inflammation and feelings of pain.
+If you type “BPC-157” into a search engine, you may be recommended related search queries like “BPC-157 bodybuilding” and “BPC-157 injection near injury.”
+This indicates that a decent number of people are interested in using the peptide to improve musculoskeletal healing, soft-tissue repair, and growth hormone receptor (GHR) expression while reducing inflammation and feelings of pain.

-Meanwhile, some of the potential benefits of BPC-157 with the most positive scientific data behind them are actually digestive support and gut health — perhaps unsurprisingly, given its source.
+But the benefits with the most positive scientific data behind them actually relate to digestive support and gut health — perhaps unsurprisingly, given where BPC-157 originates.
 For example, a 2011 study in rats found that the peptide successfully healed various lesions and promoted healthy weight gain in models of short-bowel syndrome.

-Additionally, as researchers note in the 2016 review on BPC-157 and the gut-brain axis we mentioned earlier, “BPC 157 was successful in the therapy of GI tract, periodontitis, liver and pancreas lesions, and in the healing of various tissues and wounds.”
+Additionally, as researchers note in the aforementioned 2016 review on BPC-157 and the gut-brain axis, “BPC 157 was successful in the therapy of GI tract, periodontitis, liver and pancreas lesions, and in the healing of various tissues and wounds.”
 It’s also written in the review that the peptide acts as a mediator of Robert’s cytoprotection, defined as “the counteraction of the lesions arising from direct detrimental contact with a noxious agent.”

-Insider Tip: Though there has been some small-scale positive human research on BPC-157, most of these potential uses are based on the outcomes from animal or cell studies.
-More large-scale clinical trials and studies are needed to confirm or deny any of the possible benefits of taking BPC-157.
+Insider Tip: Though there has been some small-scale positive human research on BPC-157, most of the peptide’s potential uses are based on the outcomes of animal or cell studies.
+More large-scale clinical trials and studies are needed to confirm or deny the possible benefits of taking BPC-157.

 In terms of human research, one small 2024 study gave BPC-157 injections (10mg total) to 12 women with interstitial cystitis.
 Ten of those subjects reported “complete resolution of symptoms after one treatment,” and the remaining two patients still reported an 80% success rate.